lilxyzw/VRCLightVolumes/Documentation/BestPractices.md

 ## Bakery Volume Rotation

-&#x20;Bakery lightmapper offers high quality with Light Volumes but may not support rotation during baking in some versions.
+Bakery lightmapper offers high quality with Light Volumes but may not support rotation during baking in some versions.
 Upgrade to the latest Bakery (via **Bakery → Utilities → Check for Patches**) to bake with Y‑axis rotation.
 Runtime rotation is still always supported.

 ## Fixing Bakery Light Probes

 Bakery bakes L1 probes to work with "Geometrics SH Evaluation", which can cause overexposure and underexposure issues.
 Enable **Fix Light Probes L1** in Light Volume Setup to correct the probes after each bake.
 This may reduce overall contrast slightly but prevents over or underexposure.

+## Area Light Volumes Intensity

+Note that compared to Point Lights, Area Lights emit less light per unit of intensity.
+This is to match up with Unity's lightmapper, where emissive lights are Pi times too dark.
+If you want your area lights to match up with point light intensity, or to match emissive objects, multiply the intensity by Pi (3.14).